Glen-Zheng/First-Website/README.md

 This is the first website I've ever made.
-It is on the sport of dragonboat, and includes some pretty useful information on coverting standard (20 person) boat times to small (10 person) boat times
+It is on the sport of dragonboat, and includes some pretty useful information on converting standard (20 person) boat times to small (10 person) boat times, plus some other cool info.